Ermiasbezabi/my-portofolio/README.md

 # my-portofolio
-I developed my project by using html,css and js
+I have developed my project by using html,css and js